Smoothability of $L^p$-connections on bundles and isometric immersions with $W^{2,p}$-regularity: Introduction

-In this note, we prove a result concerning the structure of the space of $L^p$-affine connections on vector bundles over an $n$-dimensional Riemannian manifold, where $p>n$.
-The set up of our problem closely follows the seminal work \cite{u} by Uhlenbeck; nevertheless, in our note less regularity assumption will be imposed.
+We first prove a result concerning the structure of the space of $L^p$-affine connections on vector bundles over an $n$-dimensional Riemannian manifold $\M$.
+Assume throughout $p>n$.
+Our set up follows closely the seminal works \cite{u, u'} by Uhlenbeck (see also the exposition \cite{w} by Wehrheim).
+However, as aforementioned, in our note less stringent regularity assumptions shall be imposed.

+Throughout this note, our use of Sobolev norms and other geometric-analytic notations on Riemannian manifolds and bundles are standard.
+See, for example, \cite{d, h, sch} for references.
+We collect some relevant elementary materials on differential geometry in Appendix~\ref{appendix}.

-Let $\eta$ be a vector bundle with structure group $G$ over a Riemannian $n$-dimensional manifold $\M$.
-Let $\conn(\M)$ be the affine space of smooth connections on $\M$, i.e.,
+As in \cite{u, u'}, let $\eta$ be a vector bundle with structure group $G$ over a Riemannian $n$-dimensional manifold $\M$.
+Let $\conn(\M)$ be the affine space of smooth connections on $\M$: